dQuadrant/plutus-apps/Readme.md

 ```

 ### 4. Using `marconi` and `marconi-mamba`
  While working with marconi and marconi-mamba, we found these packages are not properly documented yet.
-Further, we discovered some bugs which we had to fix before we could using it.
-In our opinion, these projects need further polishing and refactoring to make the integration with backends other than sqlite easier.
+Further, we discovered some bugs which we had to fix before we could start using it.
+In our opinion, these projects need further polishing and refactoring to make the integration with backends other than sqlite easier for developers.

 ### 5. Full implementation
  Based on our experience, we consider that json-rpc is versatile and adding more features/methods to it is easy.